DSAatUSU/MOOPer_grade_prediction/README.md

 ### Additional Analysis

 Run the file named `additional_analysis.py` to plot the confusion matrices and feature importances for the Gradient Boosting method on different datasets.
 Also, to showcase the strength of the algorithm in predicting grades for low-performing/struggling students, we compare Gradient Boosting's performance in predicting grades for different categories of students on different datasets.

+## Citation

+If you use the code or data, please cite the following paper:

+@INPROCEEDINGS{Farokhi2023Mooper,
+  author={Farokhi, Soheila and Yaramal, Aswani and Huang, Jiangtao and Khan, Muhammad Fawad Akbar and Qi, Xiaojun and Karimi, Hamid}, booktitle={2023 IEEE 10th International Conference on Data Science and Advanced Analytics (DSAA)}, title={Enhancing the Performance of Automated Grade Prediction in MOOC using Graph Representation Learning}, year={2023}, volume={}, number={}, pages={1-10}, doi={10.1109/DSAA60987.2023.10302642}}